MohamedMokhtar18/ArtOfMultiprocessor/README.md

 wait-free implementation that is equivalent (that is, linearizable) to the sequential specification [sequential Snapshot ](https://github.com/MohamedMokhtar18/ArtOfMultiprocessor/blob/main/ArtOfMultiprocessor/src/ChapterThree/SeqSnapshot.java).
-The key property of this sequential implementation is that scan() returns a collection of values, each corresponding to the latest preceding update(), that is, it returns a collection of register values that existed together in the same system stat
+The key property of this sequential implementation is that scan() returns a collection of values, each corresponding to the latest preceding update(), that is, it returns a collection of register values that existed together in the same system state
+### An Obstruction-Free Snapshot (SimpleSnapshot)
+We begin with a [SimpleSnapshot](https://github.com/MohamedMokhtar18/ArtOfMultiprocessor/blob/main/ArtOfMultiprocessor/src/ChapterThree/SimpleSnapshot.java) class for which update() is wait-free, but scan() is obstruction-free.
+We then extend this algorithm to make scan() Just as for the atomic MRSW register construction, each value includes a
+ [StampedValue](https://github.com/MohamedMokhtar18/ArtOfMultiprocessor/blob/main/ArtOfMultiprocessor/src/ChapterThree/StampedValue.java) object with stamp and value fields.
+Each update() call increments the timestamp.
+A collect is the non atomic act of copying the register values one-by-one into an array.
+If we perform two collects one after the other, and both collects read the same set of timestamps, then we know that there was an interval during which no thread updated its register, so the result of the collect is a snapshot of the system state immediately after the end of the first collect.
+We call such a pair of collects a clean double collect.
+In the construction shown in the [SimpleSnapshot](https://github.com/MohamedMokhtar18/ArtOfMultiprocessor/blob/main/ArtOfMultiprocessor/src/ChapterThree/SimpleSnapshot.java) class, each thread repeatedly calls collect(), and returns as soon as it detects a clean double collect (one in which both sets of timestamps were identical).
+This construction always returns correct values.
+The update() calls are wait-free, but scan() is not because any call can be repeatedly interrupted by update(), and may run forever without completing.
+It is however obstruction-free, since a scan() completes if it runs by itself for long enough.